W. G. Grace: The United South and the first overseas tour

-1872 was a wet summer and Grace ended his season in early August so that he could join a tour of North America.
+1872 was a wet summer, and Grace ended his season in early August so that he could join a tour of North America.
 He made three overseas tours during his career, and this first one was to the United States and Canada with R. A. Fitzgerald's team in August and September 1872.
-All expenses were paid by the Montreal Club who had written to Fitzgerald the previous winter and invited him to form a team.
+All expenses were paid by the Montreal Club, who had written to Fitzgerald the previous winter and invited him to form a team.
 Grace and his all-amateur colleagues made short work of the weak teams they faced.
-The team included two other future England captains in A. N. Hornby, who became a rival of Grace in later years; and the Honourable George Harris, the future Lord Harris, who became a very close friend and a most useful ally.
+The team included two other future England captains: A. N. Hornby, who became a rival of Grace in later years; and the Honourable George Harris, the future Lord Harris, who became a very close friend and a most useful ally.
 The team met in Liverpool on 8 August and sailed on the SS Sarmatian, docking at Quebec on 17 August.
 Rae recounted that the bond between Grace and Harris was forged by their mutual sea-sickness.
 Matches were played in Montreal, Ottawa, Toronto, London, New York, Philadelphia, and Boston.
 The team sailed back from Quebec on 27 September and arrived at Liverpool on 8 October.
 Grace wrote that the tour was "a high point of (his) early years" and he "retained fond memories of it" for the rest of his life, calling it "a prolonged and happy picnic" in his ghost-written Reminiscences.